reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 Author: Reed Blaylock

-Adam Lammert wrote the original region of interest code that inspired this toolbox.
+Adam Lammert (Lammert et al. 2010) wrote the original region of interest code that inspired this toolbox.
-Miran Oh wrote the centroid algorithm for tracking objects within a region.
+Miran Oh and Yoonjeong Lee (Oh & Lee 2018) wrote the centroid algorithm for tracking objects within a region.

 ## About the VocalTract ROI Toolbox